datalakehouse/docs/CONTRIBUTING.rst

 |:smile:| |:heart_eyes:| First off, thanks for taking the time to contribute!
 With your help, we’re making developers' lives easier. |:heart_eyes:| |:smile:|

-The following is a set of tips and guidelines that will help you improve the DLH developer portal.
+The following is a set of tips and guidelines that will help you improve the datalakehouse developer portal.

 What should I know before I contribute?